-The European Court of Justice (ECJ)'s gender ruling came into effect on 21 December, 2012, and it is having a huge and developing impact on insurance premiums.
-Historically, insurers have been able to take gender into account when calculating premiums, but this is now illegal.
+The European Court of Justice (ECJ)'s gender ruling came into effect on 21 December, 2012, and had a huge impact on the insurance industry.

 Until 21 December, 2012, insurers were able to calculate their premiums using the evidence that shows that young males are more of a liability on the road than young females.

 Given that the drivers are relatively new, insurers have few sources of data on which to base their premium prices.
 As the insurers could no longer make a gender distinction after the directive, premiums for young women drivers rose.